leo/muffin-server/README.md

 npm link muffin
 ```

-And bang!
-You're now able to run the site based on your local development fork of muffin:
+And bang! :boom: You're now able to run the site based on your local development fork of muffin:

 ```bash
 npm start